 Sourcing is a part of the operating model which is a key dimension of a retail business model according to an article by the Boston Consulting Group titled “The Elements of a Retail Business Model.”

 A big problem with considering us a “retail store” is that it puts us on the same playing field as the Walmarts and Rona’s of the world.
-This is most evident when it comes to sourcing product.
+This is most evident when it comes to sourcing products.

 When it comes to product, we rely completely on donated items.
 We do not buy products from other merchandisers.
 Our organization accepts donated items from the community and either repurpose them at our ReVive Centre, discards of them through the proper channels, or puts them on the floors of our ReStores.